tetris245/ULTRAbc/README.md

 Changes for future version

+* Improved the mapkeys commands that has a new syntax: mapkeys (keynumber) (action)
+  - keynumber is 1 = Bronze key - 2 = Silver key - 3 = Gold key
+  - action is 1 = Find - 2 = Lose
 * Changed the location of the UBC message on the Login screen
 * Replaced the Extensions button in Chat Search and chat rooms by a Preferences button
 * Replaced the Extensions button in Main Hall by a Friendlist button